VA-Explorer/va_explorer/docs/training/admin_guides.md

 #### Updating locations in VA Explorer

 When VAs are imported into VA Explorer, they are matched exactly on the locations loaded into the system in this step.
 If a VA does not have a valid location field, VA Explorer will track that mismatch as an error that either needs to be corrected in the VA Explorer locations file or in the underlying VA data.
 To add a location to VA Explorer, re-upload a revised location file following the `load_locations` management command.
-If a row is deleted from the locations file, it will also be deletd from VA Explorer (and any underlying VA data previously matched to that location will no longer match and have an error).
+If a row is deleted from the locations file, it will also be kept in VA Explorer and marked inactive.
+To permanently delete locations in VA Explorer, re-upload a revised location file following the `load_locations` management command with the `--delete_previous` flag.
+Warning: doing so may delete all VAs in the database, so make sure to backup the system first.

 ### Creating & Editing Users